HumanSignal/labelImg/README.rst

     -v /tmp/.X11-unix:/tmp/.X11-unix \
     tzutalin/py2qt4

+    make all;./labelImg.py

 You can pull the image which has all of the installed and required dependencies. `Watch a demo video <https://youtu.be/nw1GexJzbCI>`__

 Usage